Ronald Dworkin: Awards

+In 2005, Dworkin was jointly awarded the American Law Institute's Henry J. Friendly Medal with Judge Richard Posner.
 In September 2007, Dworkin was awarded the Holberg International Memorial Prize.
 The award citation of the Holberg Prize Academic Committee recognized that Dworkin has "elaborated a liberal egalitarian theory" and stressed Dworkin's effort to develop "an original and highly influential legal theory grounding law in morality, characterized by a unique ability to tie together abstract philosophical ideas and arguments with concrete everyday concerns in law, morals, and politics".

 The New York University Annual Survey of American Law honored Dworkin with its 2006 dedication.

-In 2006, the Legal Research Institute of the National Autonomous University of Mexico honored Dworkin with the International Prize of legal Research "Dr. Héctor Fix-Zamudio".
+In 2006, the Legal Research Institute of the National Autonomous University of Mexico honored Dworkin with the Héctor Fix-Zamudio International Award.

 In June 2000, he was awarded an honorary doctorate by the University of Pennsylvania.
 In June 2009, he was awarded an honorary doctorate of law by Harvard University.
 In August 2011, the University of Buenos Aires awarded Dworkin an honorary doctorate.
 The resolution noted that he "has tirelessly defended the rule of law, democracy and human rights."
 These were among a number of honorary doctorates conferred upon him.

 On November 14, 2012, Dworkin received the Balzan Prize for Jurisprudence in Quirinale Palace, Rome, from the President of the Italian Republic.
 The Balzan Prize was awarded "for his fundamental contributions to Jurisprudence, characterized by outstanding originality and clarity of thought in a continuing and fruitful interaction with ethical and political theories and with legal practices".

 He was an honorary Queen's Counsel (QC).

 Dworkin was elected a fellow of the British Academy, the American Academy of Arts and Sciences, and the American Philosophical Society.